Automated deep learning segmentation of high-resolution 7 T postmortem MRI for quantitative analysis of structure-pathology correlations in neurodegenerative diseases: Introduction

-Compared to in vivo MRI, ex vivo MRI is not affected by head or respiratory motion artifacts and has much less stringent time.
-Compared to histology, it does not suffer from distortion or tearing of brain tissue, thereby giving flexibility in acquiring high resolution images.
-Indeed, ex vivo MRI is often used to provide a 3D reference space onto which 2D histological images are mapped.
-Combined analysis of ex vivo MRI and histology makes it possible to link morphological changes in the brain to underlying pathology as well as to generate anatomically correct parcellations of the brain based on cytoarchitecture \cite{schiffer2021convolutional, amunts2020julich}, and pathoarchitecture \cite{augustinack2013medial}. ex vivo MRI could also act as a reference space to generate quantitative 3D maps of neurodegenerative proteinopathies from serial histology imaging \cite{ushizima2022deep, yushkevich2021three}.
+Compared to antemortem MRI, postmortem MRI is not affected by head or respiratory motion artifacts and has much less stringent time.
+Compared to histology, postmortem MRI is less affected by distortion or tearing, and provides a continuous 3D representation of brain anatomy.
+However, both histology and postmortem MRI are affected by changes occurring in the agonal state, during brain removal, and during tissue fixation and handling.
+Indeed, postmortem MRI is often used to provide a 3D reference space onto which 2D histological images are mapped.
+Combined analysis of postmortem MRI and histology makes it possible to link morphological changes in the brain to underlying pathology as well as to generate anatomically correct parcellations of the brain based on cytoarchitecture \cite{schiffer2021convolutional, amunts2020julich}, and pathoarchitecture \cite{augustinack2013medial}.
+Postmortem MRI could also act as a reference space to generate quantitative 3D maps of neurodegenerative proteinopathies from serial histology imaging \cite{ushizima2022deep, yushkevich2021three}.